 - The title character in Dave was supposed to be this, but he ended up turning against his handlers.

-- In the original cut of the scene in Star Wars where Solo talks to Jabba in front of the Falcon, he was talking to a human.
+- In the original cut of the scene in A New Hope where Solo talks to Jabba in front of the Falcon, he was talking to a human.
 One of the short stories in the Expanded Universe explains that this man was a decoy authorized to negotiate with smugglers in Jabba's name.
 Then the remastered version of the film rendered that explanation meaningless when they have Han talk to the real Jabba in that scene.

 - A scene in The Last King of Scotland sees Nicholas mistake a double of Idi Amin for the genuine article, which gives the real Idi Amin much to laugh about.

 - Superman II.
 The President of the United States tries this when the three Kryptonian super villains drop in for a visit.
 General Zod is not fooled, however.